Lila Lee: Personal life

 At the beginning of her career, Lee dated Charlie Chaplin.
 Leatrice Joy claimed Lee had an affair with John Gilbert while they were married.

-Her second husband was broker Jack R. Peine, who she married on December 8, 1934.
+Her second husband was broker Jack R. Peine, whom she married on December 8, 1934.
 In August 1934, Lee, Peine, and chauffeur George Morrison had been sued for $110,000 by Italian opera singer and voice teacher Emilio Staine, who claimed he had been struck by their car when crossing a street in Santa Monica, California.
 By July 2, 1935, the two had divorced.
 Lee claimed Peine was a drunk, a gambler, and a cheater.
 Shortly into their marriage, with Lee looking for a house for the two, Peine took off to Mexico and didn't return for a month.

 In 1935, Lee began a relationship with car salesman Reid Russell.
 In 1936, Lee was living in California with her son James Jr, novelist Gouverneur Morris, and his wife Ruth (née Wightman), a screenwriter and racecar driver.
 Lee became engaged to Russell and planned to marry him once he obtained a divorce.
 On September 25, 1936, Russell's dead body was discovered outside on the hammock by Kirkwood Jr., and a scandal that would ultimately end Lee's career ensued.

 Her third husband was broker John E. Murphy.
 According to author Sean Egan in the James Kirkwood biography Ponies & Rainbows (2011), Murphy's will left Lee at the financial mercy of his second wife, who consequently became the manipulative character Aunt Claire in P.S.
 Your Cat Is Dead, written by Lee's son, James Kirkwood, Jr.